EchoTrail-GUI: Building Actionable Memory for GUI Agents via Critic-Guided Self-Exploration: Experiments

 \subsubsection{Performance on AndroidWorld}

-As shown in Table~\ref{tab:androidworld_combined_sr}, EchoTrail-GUI establishes itself as a leading framework on the AndroidWorld benchmark.
-When applied to a powerful proprietary model like GPT-4o, our framework yields substantial performance gains, significantly outperforming the base model by a wide margin.
-Notably, the resulting performance also surpasses other sophisticated augmentation methods, including those that require task-specific training.

-This strong trend holds in the open-source category.
-EchoTrail-GUI markedly enhances the performance of Qwen2.5-VL-72B-Instruct.
-This enhancement allows the base model to match the performance of top fine-tuned open-source agents, yet it is achieved without any model retraining, validating the power and efficiency of our memory-driven approach.
+As shown in Table~\ref{tab:androidworld_combined_sr}, EchoTrail-GUI establishes itself as a leading framework on AndroidWorld.
+When applied to GPT-4o, our framework yields substantial performance gains (51.7\% SR), significantly outperforming the base model and surpassing other augmentation methods that require task-specific training.
+This strong trend holds in the open-source category: EchoTrail-GUI elevates Qwen2.5-VL-72B-Instruct to match top fine-tuned agents (46.6\% SR) without any model retraining, validating the power of our memory-driven approach.
+The gains are particularly pronounced on medium- and hard-difficulty tasks, which typically require multi-step reasoning over unfamiliar application workflows—precisely the regime where retrieved experience provides the most informative prior.